prav-nak/docker_tutorial/Readme.md

 5. uts provides dedicated hostname
 6. ipc provides dedicated shared memory

-All of this adds more isolation than chroot provides
+All of this adds more isolation than chroot provides.

-The extra bells and whistles is called process isolation, a container gets its own [namespace](https://en.wikipedia.org/wiki/Linux_namespaces) from the host kernel, that means the program in the container can't try to read kernel memory or eat more RAM than allowed.
+These extra bells and whistles is called process isolation, a container gets its own [namespace](https://en.wikipedia.org/wiki/Linux_namespaces) from the host kernel, that means the program in the container can't try to read kernel memory or eat more RAM than allowed.

 It also isolates network stacks, so two process can listen on port 8080 for exemple, you'll have to handle the routing at host level, there's no magic here, but this allow handling the routing at one place and avoid modifying the process configuration to listen to a free port.